basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 Earlier this year I noticed a pattern: I would get a new idea, feel an overwhelming urge to implement it right away, and then fight with whatever device I had nearby.
 I tried **VS Code in the browser**, bounced between **iSH** and **Terminus** for SSH, and even lived inside a handful of in-browser terminal clients.
-I experimented with a couple of opinionated coding-agent apps too, but they hid most of the knobs I need.
+I also spent time with mobile companions like **Happy** and **Omnara**, both designed to mirror Claude Code sessions on the phone, but they still felt like another relay layer between me and my shell.citeturn0search0turn1search0
 That friction is what pushed me toward a phone-first, self-hosted workflow that can keep up with my agentic-coding impulses while still giving me raw SSH access to my own machine.

 This post is based on the way I develop software today.